dtc1995/dtc1995.github.io/index.md

 In July 2023, I will join the Department of Economics and the Bendheim Center for Finance at Princeton University as a Postdoctoral Research Associate before starting as an Assistant Professor the following year.

 My primary research fields are theory and finance.
-I am interested in problems related to market structure, dynamic games, mechanism design, and the strategic avoidance of price impact.

 My email is dtchen@stanford.edu.
 Here is a link to my [Curriculum Vitae](https://www.gsb.stanford.edu/sites/default/files/phd-cv/CVNOV12.pdf).